davidleon123/Book-Assistant/README.md

 ## Application Description

-We built a web-based application that provides an easy-to-use RAG application to allow students to learn class material more quickly.
+We built a web-based application that provides an easy-to-use RAG to allow students to learn class material more quickly.

-The application can be accessed at [Book Assistant](https://ai-demo.fr)
+It can be accessed at [Book Assistant](https://ai-demo.fr)

 This submission demonstrates that it is possible to enhance class material at a very low-cost to the great benefit of students around the world.